Eastern Military Academy: Extra-curricular

-In parades, officers and the sergeant major carried a saber, first sergeants carried a carbine, two members of the color guard carried the American flag and the school flag, the band had their instruments, the troop their horses, and the infantry companies and older day students carried a rifle.

 Uniforms

 Uniforms worn by cadets followed the style of the United States Military Academy at West Point.
 Shoes were black, and loafers were not permitted.
 Socks had to be black (medical exceptions allowed).
 The "uniform of the day" for all cadets included gray pants with a black stripe on each leg.
 The belt was black with a brass buckle that had to be kept polished.
 A gray long-sleeved shirt had a shield shaped patch on the right shoulder.
 This was the emblem of EMA, an open book atop a vertical saber, hilt down.
 The collars had indicia of which company each cadet was attached to, a harp for the band, cross sabers for the troop, and crossed rifles for all others.
 Officers had "pips" to indicate rank on the right collar, one circular pip for second lieutenant, two for first lieutenant, and three for captains.
 The cadet major had a single diamond shaped pip.

 A black tie completed the ensemble.
 It did not hang freely, but was tucked into the shirt between the second and third buttons.

 On Sundays and for some other occasions cadets wore a "choker" instead of the shirt and tie.
 This was a gray jacket with a high collar.
 Rank was shown by stripes on both shoulders.

 For parades and other very formal occasions such as dances and the graduation ceremony cadets wore a jacket known as a 44 for the brass buttons on it.
 These had to be kept polished.
 The 44 had the usual stripes for rank, plus cadets had any ribbons awarded them, as well as riflery medals.
 These medals were the ones used by the United States military for marksman, sharpshooter and expert.